Chair: Robbie Miller -- Robbie lives in Bridgewater, VA where he serves as college chaplain at Bridgewater College.

 Vice Chair: David Rogers -- From North Manchester, IN, David is a retired pastor and avid advocate for justice and peace, with extensive experience in Central America.

-Greg Davidson-Laszakovits -- Greg hails from Elizabethtown, PA where he is a pastor at the E'town Church of the Brethren.
-He and his family have lived in Brazil, and he has served as director of the Church of the Brethren Washington Office
+Greg Davidson-Laszakovits -- Greg is from Elizabethtown, PA where he is a pastor at the Elizabethtown Church of the Brethren.
+In the past, he has directed an advocacy office in Washington, DC and served with his wife Karin as a church worker in Brazil.

-Kim McDowell -- Kim is pastor of the University Park Church of the Brethren in Hyattsville, MD.
+Kim McDowell -- Kim is pastor of the University Park Church of the Brethren in Hyattsville, MD, and was a founding member and first chairperson of the NCP Advisory Board.

 Creation Stewardship Coordinator: Kim Chaffin -- Kim is an avid environmentalist and peacemaker, and lives in Jonesboro, TN.